geroproteomics/EN_Test/README.md

 doParallel

 **Notes**
 This function will produce an error if the heatmap functionality is set to true and any of the parameters have 0 selected features.
-If this error occurs, set heatmap to false.
+If this error occurs, set heatmap to false, or turn off denogram clustering for the heatmaply function.

 **Author**
 Bradley Olinger, PhD